OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 ![Farmer Compiler warning](farmer-sku-invalid.png)

-This is because of the compiler knows that the string value `VeryFree` is the wrong type, and instead should be a `Sku` type.
+This is because of the compiler knows the string value `VeryFree` is the wrong type, and instead should be a `Sku` type.

 This is where Farmer really excels over crafting your own ARM template by hand.
 Its use of F# provides you with type safety to ensure you have valid templates from the outset.

 :::hint